Highlands, New Jersey: History

 By the 1920s, Highlands was a popular tourist destination.
 By 1932, however, century-long steamboat operations on the Shrewsbury and Navesink Rivers came quickly to an end.

 Before World War II, the northern tower was the first place where experiments with radar were held.
 So successful were the tests that, soon after the war, radar was the major tool of navigation and the government decided to decommission the Twin Lights and abandon the building as an operative light house.

 During 1900, Highlands was incorporated and passed an ordinance prohibiting horses, cows and pigs from running loose on the streets.
 It also ordered that three-inch hemlock and chestnut planking be used as curbs along the officially designated streets.

 By 1920 the "manufacture, sale or transportation of intoxicating liquors" was prohibited.
 However, "rum-running" was a common practice for New Jersey's beachfront and Highlands became the main port for the infamous trade.
 Highlands also had great boat-building facilities which could produce boats faster than the authorities could catch.
 The Jersey Skiff, designed and built in Highlands, became the primary craft to be used in the smuggling operations.

 Highlands became known for sport fishing in the 1920s.
 Today, countless boats can be seen in the rivers, bays and ocean to catch fluke, bluefish, striped bass or whiting.

 Clamming was an important activity here for the Native Americans and the first settlers learned from them.
 A writer in 1890 reported that clams were to Parkertown what the whale once was to Nantucket.

 Gertrude Ederle spent all of her summers in Highlands and learned to swim at the beach on Miller Street.
 She would swim from Sandy Hook to the Highlands Bridge in two hours and forty minutes to train for her famous English Channel swim in 1926.
 She became the first woman to swim the English Channel, and also the first to be given a ticker-tape parade on Broadway.
 Ederle attended the 1975 dedication of a park in Highlands named in her honor.

 During 1975, all military installations on Sandy Hook (except for the U.S. Coast Guard) were decommissioned and the land was given to the National Park Service to become the Gateway National Recreation Area.

+In 2012, during Hurricane Sandy, the borough was heavily damaged when a storm surge of nearly 10 ft swept in from the bay beginning October 28.
+Most homes and businesses, including the Bahrs Landing and Lusty Lobster fishery were either damaged or totally destroyed.
+With 80% of homes and most businesses severely damaged by the storm, considerations were made for a $25 million project to raise the borough by about 10 ft as a long-term solution to flooding.